Find out more about your health here from our health professionals!

 Choosing music that you enjoy and that fits your exercise routine can help you get more out of your exercise experience.
 Since everyone has a different ideal workout pace and intensity (4).

-Morning workouts have been shown to lower night time blood pressure and improve sleep quality and physical activity also improves focus and concentration, regardless of when you do it.
+Morning workouts have been shown to lower nighttime blood pressure and improve sleep quality, and physical activity also improves focus and concentration, regardless of when you do it.
 But if you have trouble focusing during the day, a morning workout might be just the ticket.
-The most important thing is to find a routine or schedule and workout routine that you can stick with (5).
+The most important thing is to find a routine, schedule, and workout routine that you can stick with (5).

 References